SeoyeonPark/eda-workshop-cdk/README.md

 cdk destroy --all
 ```

 2. Manually delete Amazon ECR repository.
-This cli also delete all images in the repository.
+This command also delete all images in the repository.

 ```
 aws ecr delete-repository --force --repository-name eda-sample-coffee-app